roby2358/yuwakisa-minimcp-scala/src/main/scala/yuwakisa/servel/mcp/README.md

 # Model Context Protocol (MCP) Implementation

-This directory contains the implementation of the Model Context Protocol (version 2025-03-26), a JSON-RPC 2.0 based protocol for LLM agent communication.
+This directory contains the implementation of the Model Context Protocol (version 2024-11-05), a JSON-RPC 2.0 based protocol for LLM agent communication.

+> **Note on Version Compatibility**: While this implementation uses MCP version 2024-11-05 for stdio transport (for Claude Desktop compatibility), it maintains support for the streamable HTTP transport features from version 2025-03-26.

 ## Overview